SofiaBurchuladze/Hangman-Game-React/README.md

 # Hangman-Game-React
-Remade the Hangman game using REACT typescript
+Remade the Hangman game using REACT typescript n
+Go to the master branch to see the full code thank you